 The science student union is regulated by a number of regulatory documents to guide and steer the operation.
-Many of the documents are in swedish but are in the works of being translated.
-If you have any questions regarding the regulatory documents, you can always contact the union president at firstname.lastname@example.org.
+If you have any questions regarding the regulatory documents, you can always contact the union president at email@example.com.

 The statutes regulate the basic foundation of the science student union.
 They stipulate the union’s structure and how the deciding organs function.
 Changes in the statutes must be decided upon by two different collections of parliament.

 The regulations act as a compliment to the statutes.
 They stipulate the obligations of the union bodies and the parts within them.
 Changes in the regulations must be deciced upon by parliament with a 3/4 majority.

 The value principle clearly state what the union collectively agree upon are the foundational values of our work.
 Value principles are decided upon by parliament.

 The opinion documents describe the union wide opinions.
 These documents are used as basis for student representative work to anchor opinions in the union when conveying these opinions to different university instances.
 Opinion documents are decided upon by parliament.